lit/lit-element/docs/_guide/properties.md

 ...

 // Later, set the property
-this.myProp = 'hi'; // Invokes your accessor
+this.myProp = 'hi'; // Invokes your setter
 ```

 If your class defines its own accessors for a property, LitElement will not overwrite them with generated accessors.
 If your class does not define accessors for a property, LitElement will generate them, even if a superclass has defined the property or accessors.